 Learn from a highly committed, qualified, and experienced lecturing team.

 You’ll be encouraged to become a reflective practitioner and increase your awareness and theoretical understanding of cognitive behavioural psychotherapy.
 You’ll consider the theoretical, social, cultural and ideological contexts in which your clients perceive, confront and manage problems.
 You will also study the major trends and orientations within cognitive behavioural psychotherapy.

 Our teaching and learning approach varies depending on the nature of the subject.
-They will incorporate strategies such as problem based learning, lectures, group work and skills based practice to provide you with a practical, occupationally focused learning experience.
+They will incorporate strategies such as problem-solving, lectures, group work, and skills based practice to provide you with a practical, occupationally focused learning experience.
 All the members of our teaching team are practising cognitive behavioural therapists.
-You will also be allocated a personal tutor who will monitor your progress and support your studies.
+Your personal tutor will monitor your progress and support your studies.

-As an autonomous cognitive behavioural psychotherapist you will be able to further your career in employment as diverse as social services, the NHS, primary care, social services, education, or the voluntary and private sectors.
+As an autonomous cognitive behavioural psychotherapist you will be able to further your career in employment as diverse as social services, the NHS, primary care, education, or the voluntary and private sectors.
 Some of our students have taken up research posts or commenced Doctoral level training.